SangPhamCV/QtTemplate/README.md

 - `/start_tracking` (std_msgs/String): Command to start path tracking
 - `/virtual` (geometry_msgs/PoseArray): Virtual wall boundary points

-> **Important Note**: This project implements only the control interface for robot monitoring and interaction.
-The actual movement algorithms, navigation parameters, and low-level control systems are handled by the ROS backend and are not included in this repository for security reasons.
+> **Important Note**: This project implements only the control interface for robot monitoring and interaction. _Core movement/ navigation algorithms and low-level control systems are managed by the ROS backend and **are not disclosed due to corporate confidentiality policies**._

 ## Architecture and Design Patterns